 Be realistic about your stock

-Stock is generally valued at 'cost' or 'net realizable value', whichever is lower.
-Generally, the lower of the two is cost, however, during tough times, the lower of the two is often net realizable value.
+Stock is generally valued at 'cost' or 'net realisable value', whichever is lower.
+Generally, the lower of the two is cost, however, during tough times, the lower of the two is often net realisable value.